DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: Evaluation

-We further analyze the impact of varying the number of PQs in the three-stage query on GIST and MSONG.
-Specifically, we gradually increase the number of candidates $\t$ until a recall of \red{98\%} is achieved.
-The final comparison is then made in terms of the summary time.
+\stitle{Impact of the Hierarchical PQ.} We further evaluate the effectiveness of hierarchical PQ on the Sift and Deep datasets.
+Specifically, we gradually increase the number of candidates ($\t$) until a recall of \red{99\%} is achieved.
+As shown in Table~\ref{tab:PQs}, our HPQ reaches this target with significantly fewer candidates $\tau$, resulting in a substantial total cost reduction of \red{61\%} and \red{56\%} compared to standard PQ.

-Table~\ref{tab:PQs} shows that introducing the second PQ allows the same recall to be reached with fewer candidates ($\t$), thereby reducing redundant computations in the reranking stage and yielding an \red{18\%} reduction on both datasets in overall cost compared to using a single PQ.
-In contrast, adding the third PQ provides only marginal additional benefits, improving efficiency by merely \red{1.8\%} on GIST and even degrading \red{3\%} on MSONG over the two-PQs, while incurring the extra storage cost of an additional codebook.
-These results suggest that two PQs strike the best balance between efficiency and overhead, and we adopt this configuration as the default.
+To ensure a fair comparison under the same memory overhead, we further construct a standard PQ with 512 centroids, which matches the total codebook size of our hierarchical approach ($256$ for base + $256$ for outlier).
+Results show that simply enlarging the codebook to 512 does not provide comparable benefits; our HPQ approach still achieves \red{27.5\%} and \red{14\%} lower cost on the two datasets.
+These results indicate that HPQ strikes a more effective balance between accuracy and efficiency than brute-force codebook enlargement.

+\eat{ \ljh{ \stitle{Storage Cost.} We further evaluate the storage overhead introduced by \oursys's similarity-aware dynamic layout.
+As shown in Figure~\ref{fig:storage_cost}, the final index sizes of FreshDiskANN and OdinANN are essentially identical, serving as our baseline.
+In comparison, \oursys generally introduces only a marginal additional cost, roughly \red{1.8\%} to \red{27.8\%}.
+This slight increase arises because the space amplification is strictly confined to the topology pages, and the topology occupies only a minor portion of the entire index.}

+\ljh{ Interestingly, on the \red{Text2Img} dataset, \oursys actually achieves a \red{2\%} storage reduction compared to the baselines.
+This is because coupled storage architectures suffer from internal page fragmentation: when the combined size of a vector and its topology does not align perfectly with the 4KB page size, significant padding space is wasted.
+In contrast, the decoupled architecture of \oursys reduces the granularity of information storage, thereby mitigating this alignment overhead.
+As a result, the overall storage impact remains acceptable, or in some cases, even beneficial across all datasets.} }